radhasiingh/myntra-product-marketplace-analysis/README.md

 - **Power BI:** Data modeling, DAX measures, dashboard design
 - **Analytical Skills:** Business reasoning, KPI design, insight communication

-*This repository is part of my analytics portfolio and is intended for learning and demonstration purposes.*
+> ⚠️ *Disclaimer:*
+> This dataset is used strictly for learning and portfolio purposes.
+> It does **not** represent actual Myntra sales data or internal business metrics.